Home » Home and Garden » Boiled Linseed Oil: For Wood and Metal

 We stock products that offer decorative and protective finishes

-• Guitars – electric and acoustic, on the body and neck
+• Guitars – electric and acoustic, on the wooden body and neck

-• Wooden models and craft items, such as cars and jewellery boxes
+• Wooden Models and Crafts, such as cars and jewellery boxes

 Fun Fact: Boiled linseed oil has not actually been boiled, but is chemically modified with metallic solvents for faster drying times.
 Standard or raw linseed oil can take weeks to dry, sometimes longer – making that the main difference between the two types of linseed oil.

-It’s not just wood that boiled linseed oil protects, it also helps preserve metal, by protecting the surface from oxidation.
+Boiled linseed oil uses extends past wood protection, too – it also helps preserve metal, by protecting the surface from oxidation.
 Thin coatings work best, as thicker application coatings can take longer to dry and get, what is known in the trade, as ‘gummy’.

 Generally, only applied to non-moving parts of workshop tools, such as chisels, block planes, screwdrivers or treasured (and no longer used) heirloom tools, it can also be used on cast iron surfaces of bigger tools – table and band saws for example.